mathieuher/RetroSki/readme.md

 <b>Note:</b> Giant Slalom is a great track style to start gaining experience!

 ### Keep your records
+#### Local
-RetroSki uses localStorage and indexedDB to save generated tracks and your records.
+RetroSki uses localStorage and indexedDB to save local generated tracks and records.
+#### Online
+Online records, ghosts, tracks and events are persisted on servers.

 ### Follow your path
 Ghost mode is activated by default so you can view your best time as you race.<br>